gstanden/orabuntu-lxc/README.md

 **Note 3**:  LXD options NA for Linux 6 all distros, nor for Ubuntu 16.04.
 These distros and versions are LXC options only.

-**Orabuntu-LXC installer does all of the following automatically**:
+**Orabuntu-LXC/D ELENA installer does all of the following automatically**:

 * Automatically detects your OS and branches to the appropriate build pathway
 * Deploys/Builds OpenvSwitch from source as RPM or DEB packages